AlfiyaKhan28/Netflix.sql_project/README.md

 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-## Author -

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+## Contact & Contributions
+   If you find this project useful or have suggestions for improvements, feel free to contribute or reach out!

+## ⭐ Star this repository if you like the project!

+  🔗 LinkedIn: www.linkedin.com/in/alfiya-khan-662b92245
+  📧 Email: alfiyakhan2807@gmail.com